-We are happy to announce our 2018-19 Refreshing the Spirit of the Work series.
-This year, we’re focusing on small, local workshops in the Champlain Valley of Vermont as well as Narrative Camp on Lake Champlain.
+We are happy to announce our Refreshing our Spirit in the Work series that focus on small, local workshops in the Champlain Valley of Vermont as well as Narrative Camp on Lake Champlain.
 These offerings are guaranteed to be infused with the Vermont spirit of collaboration, restoration, and down-to-earth outdoor fun.
 Sasha Pilkington (Auckland, New Zealand) will return to Vermont October 26, 2020 to offer the one-day workshop Therapeutic Conversations with People Who are Suffering at the End of Life (Eastview at Middlebury).
 Plans are underway for Narrative Camp 2021 to be held during the second week of June at The Rockpoint Center in Burlington Vermont (in addition to cottage rentals).

 Past Workshops & Gatherings

 Narrative Reverberations: Community Conversations Around the World and Across Generations

 June 14-21, 2019 (4 or 7 day options)